psyfercom/awesome-developer-toolkit-installer/README.md

 # Awesome Developer Toolkit Installer

 Welcome to the Awesome Developer Toolkit Installer!
 This script automates the installation of essential developer tools and packages on Debian-based systems.
-It handles the installation of various programming languages, development frameworks, and tools using different package managers, ensuring a hassle-free setup for developers.
+It categorizes packages based on their corresponding package managers and handles updates or slight variations in package names to ensure a smooth installation experience for developers.

 ## Features

-- Installs essential developer tools and packages with ease.
+- Automates the installation of essential developer tools and packages.
-- Handles installation failures gracefully, providing a list of failed packages.
-- Supports multiple package managers including npm, apt-get, cargo, and pip.
+- Categorizes packages based on their availability in different package managers (npm, apt-get, cargo, pip).
-- Automatically installs nvm for managing Node.js versions.
-- Provides options to install Rust, Python3, pip, latest Node.js, pnpm, and yarn.
+- Handles updates or slight variations in package names to ensure consistency.
+- Supports multiple package managers, ensuring maximum compatibility.

 ## Usage